FIWARE-Ops/tech-x-challenge/README.md

 While the i4Trust framework for Dataspaces is well established, working and already used in multiple dataspaces(see [i4Trust experiments](https://i4trust.org/experiments/)) and a solution for the OnBoarding-Service, combining the i4Trust IAM-Framework with Gaia-X compliancy, there integration is yet to be finished.

-In order to properly on-board new participants to an i4Trust-Dataspace, the [Satellite-Implementation](https://github.com/FIWARE/ishare-satellite) needs to be evolved to get participant information from the OnBoarding-Service.
+In order to properly on-board new participants to an i4Trust-Dataspace, the [Satellite-Implementation](https://github.com/FIWARE/iSHARE-satellite) needs to be evolved to get participant information from the OnBoarding-Service.
 Therefor, in the hackathon, we want to implement:
-* an [EBSI Trusted Issuers Registry](https://api-pilot.ebsi.eu/docs/apis/trusted-issuers-registry/latest#/) compliant endpoint, based on the NGSI-LD Api.
+* an [EBSI Trusted Issuers Registry](https://api-pilot.ebsi.eu/docs/apis/trusted-issuers-registry/latest#/) compliant endpoint, based on the NGSI-LD API.
 This could either be an extension to the already existing Satellite-implementation or a completely new service.
-* [optional] Implement additional endpoints from the [satellite-api](https://github.com/FIWARE/ishare-satellite/tree/main/api)([Spec](https://dev.ishare.eu/scheme-owner/parties-id.html))
+* [optional] Implement additional endpoints from the [satellite-api](https://github.com/FIWARE/iSHARE-satellite/tree/main/api)([Spec](https://dev.iSHARE.eu/scheme-owner/parties-id.html))
-* [optional] Extend the LegalPerson-Credential to include iShare-related data, like the certificate or the EORI
+* [optional] Extend the LegalPerson-Credential to include iSHARE-related data, like the certificate or the EORI

 Goal:
 In order to show the improvements to the integration, the following steps should be presented: